dianajjh93/kompanjoner/README.txt

 == FEATURES/PROBLEMS:

-* Sinatra is fully supported
+* Sinatra is fully supported, except for sessions and cookies
 * No subcommands (yet!)
 * Help page provided